 Inconsistency with Customization

 I like the Fuji XT2 design and mechanical dials, but I expected to have the ability to assign all mechanical dial functionalities to customizable function buttons.
 That is not the case.

-Same goes for the Metering selection, you have to use mechanical dial and no function button or Quick Menu options.
+The same goes for the Metering selection, you have to use a mechanical dial and no function button or Quick Menu options.